benmutezo/benmutezo/README.md

 <h2>About me</h2>

 My name is Barnard Mutezo or "Ben" for short.
-I have recently aqcured a B.Sc. degree in Intelligent Systems.
+I have recently acquired a B.Sc. degree in Intelligent Systems.
 My passion is tinkering with embedded devices while writing C/C++ code!

 <h2>Personal Project Organizations</h2>